 The BWCSampleEntry shall contain a BWCConfigurationBox, which includes a BWCDecoderConfigurationRecord.

-If the sample entry type is 'bwc1', samples in the track correspond to all channel groups indicated in the Waveform Parameter Setthe H.BWC/T.261 bitstream.
+If the sample entry type is 'bwc1', samples in the track correspond to all channel groups indicated in the Waveform Parameter Sets present in the H.BWC/T.261 bitstream.

 If the sample entry type is 'bwcb', the BWCSampleEntry conveys the overall information of H.BWC/T.261 bitstream and decoding configuration information as well, and samples in the track include stream packets that corresponds to all channel groups carried in samples of the referenced tracks.

 If the sample entry type is 'bwc2', the BWCSampleEntry provides the channel group information associated with samples carried in this track.
-The samples in the track may correspond to represent a subset of channel groups among the channel groups indicated in the Waveform Parameter Set present in the H.BWC/T.261 bitstream.
+The samples in the track may correspond to represent a subset of channel groups among the channel groups indicated in the Waveform Parameter Sets present in the H.BWC/T.261 bitstream.

 If a 'bwc1' or 'bwc2' BWCSampleEntry is present, each sample of the track shall contain one or more IF_SPT ,or DF_SPT, or SEGMENT_SPT packet as defined in this document.